Inventory, lb : 0

 Japanese chestnuts are an excellent source of copper, magnesium, and manganese.
 The nuts are also a good source of vitamin C, which is an antioxidant that protects the body against environmental aggressors by boosting the immune system and contains some potassium, fiber, iron, and phosphorus.

 Japanese chestnuts are best suited for cooked applications such as boiling, roasting, and steaming.
 The nuts hold their shape well when steamed or baked and are a popular filling for pancakes, dumplings, jellies, cakes, bread, and pastries.
 In Japan, chestnuts are used to prepare many regional specialties such as kurigoan, or steamed rice and chestnuts, and kurimanju, which is chestnut ravioli.
-During the New Year celebration, chestnuts are also popularly served candied with sweet potatoes in a dish known as kurikinton, which translates to mean “chestnut gold mash.”
+During the New Year celebration, chestnuts are also popularly served candied with sweet potatoes in a dish k as kurikinton, which translates to mean “chestnut gold mash.”
 Consuming kurikinton during the celebration is supposed to ensure good luck and prosperity in the New Year.
 Japanese chestnuts are also popularly used to create mont blanc, which are chestnuts pureed with cream and sugar and piped onto a cupcake.
 Mont blanc cupcakes are extremely time-consuming to make, fetching high prices in the market, but despite the luxury price tag, they continue to be one of the most popular chestnut-flavored desserts in Japan.
 Japanese chestnuts pairs well with red bean, vanilla, cinnamon, whipped cream, chocolate, dried fruit, mushrooms, sweet potatoes, ginger, and rice.
 Fresh chestnuts will keep up to one week when stored in a sealed container in the refrigerator.

 Chestnuts are widely loved across Japan and are considered to be one of the most ancient seeds still in cultivation in the modern-day.
 When the nuts are in-season in the fall and winter, many Japanese fondly recall purchasing roasted chestnuts at train stations.
 The nuts are cooked in pots over tiny pebbles and are sold in bags that travelers can take with them on the train.
 Roasted chestnuts are especially popular with young children as they enjoy peeling the nuts and consuming the sweet, nutty seeds.
 In addition to street vendors, Japanese chestnuts are celebrated at many festivals across Japan.
 In Okunitama Jinja, one of the oldest shrines in Tokyo, the festival Kuri matsuri is held every September and celebrates chestnuts while also showcasing dance performances, lanterns, and artwork.
 During the festival, many street chefs cook chestnuts into baked goods, rice dishes, and pastries, and the chestnut-flavored dishes are consumed while watching floats parade down the street.